NickTidwell/OS_Implement_Shell/README.md

 [Link to GitHub](https://github.com/NickTidwell/OS_Implement_Shell.git)

+## Contents of Tar File:

+* makefile
+* parser.c
+* README.md

+## How to compile executable:

+### Input these commands in your terminal in the directory where the extracted tar file contents are:

+    make

+### This should produce a "shell" executable that you can run by typing:

+    ./shell

 ## Project Statement

-    Design and implement a basic shell interface that supports input/output redirection, piping, background processing, and a series of built in functions (echo, cd, exit, jobs).
+### Design and implement a basic shell interface that supports input/output redirection, piping background processing, and a series of built in functions (echo, cd, exit, jobs).

 ## Assumptions Made